← Back to Blog

-If I look under the hood of your digital presence and the first thing I see is Schema: WebSite, I already know your developer was just trying to check a box and move on.
+If I look under the hood of your digital presence and the only thing I see is Schema: WebSite, I already know your developer was just trying to check a box and move on.

 In the world of structured data (the behind-the-scenes code that tells Google what you actually are), there is a massive difference between an Internet Entity and a Physical Business.